AMC Gremlin: 1973

-For the 1973 model year, AMC strengthened bumpers able to withstand a 5 mph impact in the front and a 2.5 mph impact in the rear, without any damage to the engine, lights, and safety equipment according to new mandates by the U.S. National Highway Traffic Safety Administration (NHTSA).
-Optional was a Levi's interior trim package, which included spun nylon upholstery made to look like denim (fire safety regulations prohibited the use of real cotton denim).
+For the 1973 model year, AMC strengthened bumpers able to withstand a 5 mph impact in the front and a 2.5 mph impact in the rear, without any damage to the engine, lights, and safety equipment, according to new mandates by the U.S. National Highway Traffic Safety Administration (NHTSA).
+A Levi's interior trim package was available that included spun nylon upholstery made to look like denim (fire safety regulations prohibited the use of real cotton denim).
 Details included removable map pockets, burnished copper denim rivets, and red Levi's logo tabs.
 Rear-seat legroom was increased.
 The X package received a new tape-striping pattern that kicked up over the Gremlin's rear-wheel flares.

 Sales improved to 122,844 units, nearly 30% more than in 1972.
-A 1973 Gremlin purchased by Consumer Reports was top-rated in a group of six subcompact models tested for the June issue.
-That car had relatively few sample defects and proved reliable over a long-term test.
+A 1973 Gremlin purchased by Consumer Reports was top-rated among the six subcompact models tested for the June issue.
+The car had relatively few sample defects and proved reliable over the magazine's long-term test.